 MateSel is a software package used to drive your breeding program.
-It makes selection and mating decisions while balancing genetic gain and diversity, but with deviations according other technical and logistical constraints, as dictated by the user.
+It makes selection and mating decisions while balancing genetic gain and diversity, but with deviations according to other technical and logistical constraints as specified by the user.

 MateSel is used world-wide by top breeding organisations across the key animal industries including: Dairy, Beef, Pigs, Meat Sheep, Wool Sheep, Broilers, Eggs, Turkeys, Atlantic Salmon, Pacific Salmon, Rainbow Trout, and Shrimp.